raul23/search-ebooks/README.rst

 ======
 README
 ======
-Search through content and metadata of different types of ebooks.
+Using command-line tools only, search through content and metadata of different types of ebooks.

 .. contents:: **Contents**
    :depth: 3